rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br/>

-Initial funnel validation shows broadly consistent stage-level patterns across Organic and Direct traffic.
-However, deeper analysis reveals that **mid-funnel attrition** at the add-to-cart stage remains persistently high, and critically, this drop-off persists among **repeat sessions**, which account for a substantial share of traffic (**61% for Organic and 64% for Direct**).
+Initial funnel validation shows broadly consistent stage-level patterns across organic and direct traffic.Deeper analysis reveals similar attrition patterns across the various stages of the funnel as seen in paid channels.

-The presence of significant mid-funnel loss among repeat and brand-aware users indicates that conversion inefficiencies are not primarily driven by lack of intent or awareness, but are instead concentrated at the product-to-cart transition.
-As a result, while Organic and Direct channels are often constrained by limited traffic supply, the data suggests that scaling acquisition alone would amplify existing funnel leakage rather than deliver proportional gains.

-These findings indicate that mid-funnel optimization—particularly improving add-to-cart performance—is a prerequisite for efficient scaling within Organic and Direct channels.
+**1. Top of the funnel**

+Drop offs from the landing page to the product page are comparable across organic search traffic(39.2%) and direct channel traffic( 40.70%).

+**2. Middle of the funnel**

+Drop offs in the middle of the funnel remain high similar to paid search traffic funnels.
+The drop of rates across the unpaid channels are comparable.

+**3. Bottom of the funnel**

+Drop offs in the bottom of the funnel, similar to paid search traffic are high for both direct traffic (50.61%) and organic search traffic (50.15%).

 # Recommendations

 **1. Checkout Optimization by Device (Bottom of Funnel)**

-Checkout attrition is significantly higher on mobile devices compared to desktop across both brand and non-brand traffic, indicating that device-specific friction is a key contributor to bottom-of-funnel loss.This is the **high priority stage for optimisation** because of the fact that users coming to this stage have the **higgest likelihood of making a purchase**.
+Checkout attrition is significantly higher in both brand and non-brand traffic.This is the **high priority stage for optimisation** because of the fact that users coming to this stage have the **higgest likelihood of making a purchase**.

 **Estimated Impact**